x75/smp_graphs/README.md

 ## Predecessors

-My foruth attempt at a framework for computational sensorimotor learning experiments.
+My fourth attempt at a framework for computational sensorimotor learning experiments.
 Earlier attempts are:

 -   smp\_experiments: config as name value pairs and some python code